 Leto came to North Carolina after graduating from Harvard Law School in order to work as a law clerk for US District Court judge James B. McMillan.
 During her clerkship she fell in love with the state and decided to stay.
 Leto is admitted to all state and federal courts in North Carolina and handles cases of workplace injury and mistreatment, personal injury and wrongful death, and sexual harassment and sex abuse.
 For the past eleven years, Leto has had the highest rating (AV) for legal ability and ethical standards given by Martindale Hubbell.
 She has been listed in Best Lawyers in America in the area of workers’ compensation since 2005.
 Since 2006, Leto has been included in the list of North Carolina Super Lawyers published by Law and Politics Magazine.
 In the same magazine, she was listed as one of the top fifty women lawyers in North Carolina.
 Leto currently serves as President-elect of the National Crime Victim Bar Association.

 In her practice, Ann combines her passions for advocating for individuals and for bicycling culture.
 She represents injured individuals with a special interest in representing victims of bicycle crashes.
 Ann began her career in 1995 gaining daily courtroom experience as a criminal defense attorney for the Cumberland County Public Defender’s Office and then in private practice in Fayetteville, North Carolina.
 Her criminal defense career culminated in several death penalty trials, including the first case to go to a North Carolina jury, in 2003, on the issue of a defendant’s ineligibility for the death penalty due to mental retardation.

-Valerie represents North Carolina workers, teaches North Carolina law students, and works for the rights of injured workers.
-Valerie’s book, North Carolina Workers’ Compensation Law: A Practical Guide to Success at Every Stage of a Claim, was published in June 2014 and now is in its third edition.
+Valerie represents injured and wronged individuals, teaches North Carolina law students, and works for the rights of injured workers.
+Valerie’s book, North Carolina Workers’ Compensation Law: A Practical Guide to Success at Every Stage of a Claim, was first published in June 2014 and now is in its third edition.
 Valerie is certified as a workers’ compensation specialist, representing state employees, union members, police officers, and all types of North Carolina workers.
-Valerie is active in the legal community, serving on the Executive Committee of the North Carolina Advocates for Justice and as chair of the Workers’ Compensation Committee.